Rutherford House: Friends of Rutherford House Society

 The society was created on April 22, 1985, as a registered charitable society.
 Its mandate is to assist in the preservation and promotion of Rutherford House as an important historical site; by fundraising and providing opportunities for the public to learn about Alberta's cultural, social and political history.
-Up until recently it ran a tea room called the Arbour Restaurant as well as a small gift shop (currently operated by the museum), and through contractual agreement with the province coordinates all after-hour, private function bookings.
+Up until the mid 2010's it ran a tea room called the Arbour Restaurant or Arbour Room as well as a small gift shop (currently operated by the museum), and used to coordinate all after-hour, private function bookings.